anubhav-08/node-crud-api/README.md

 # node-crud-api
-Api is created using node.js, express frameworks and mongoDB as Database
+Api is created using node.js, express and mongoDB